Carreau/one-extra-fact/_chapters_en/index.md

-This course will teach Jorge how to manage the code and data used in a small research software project, how to fetch and process text, CSV, and JSON data, how to write basic SQL queries to get data from databases, and how to create simple exploratory visualizations.
+This course will teach Jorge how to manage the code and data used in a small research software project, how to fetch and process text, CSV, and JSON data, and how to create simple exploratory visualizations.

 ### Mei